Concrete – Preparing The Base

 This is what I would regard as the minimum preparation for laying a concrete driveway or path for a new home.

-- Inspect the excavated surface for soft areas.
-Typical soft areas are water logged areas, topsoil and badly backfilled trenches.
+3. Check the excavated surface for soft areas.
+Typical soft areas can be; water logged, topsoil, and badly backfilled trenches.

-- Excavate any soft areas and backfill with gravel compacted in 100mm layers with a vibrating plate.
+4. Excavate any soft areas and backfill with gravel well compacted in 100mm layers.

-- Cover with a polythene layer.
+7. Cover with a polythene layer.
 You can normally buy this off a roll by the m at a building suppliers for small jobs.
-For driveways and paths you don’t have to bother about small holes in the polythene.
-Under a house slab its a different matter and there needs to be proper overlaps and no holes.